Adsense Ad Unit

 (a) If I face any problem during my journey, I would take the help of the persons near me.
 If it is not possible, I would go to the place where I get the required help.

-(b) I would take help of the local police or inform my friends or family members to send required help to resolve the problem.
+(b) I would take the help of the local police or inform my friends or family members to send required help to resolve the problem.

 (c) I would keep patience and try to overcome the problems.
 I would try to sort out the problems smoothly.